-Augusta Road Baptist Church will host a Trunk or Treat6-7:30 p.m.
+Blue Ridge Baptist Church in Greer will have a Trunk or Treat 5-7 p.m.
 Oct.
-25. The event will include a free hot dog dinner.
+28. It will include a hot dog dinner, candy and more.

-Sanctuary Church will host a fall block party 3:30 – 6 p.m.
+Sanctuary Church will host a a fall block party 3:30 – 6:30 p.m.
 Oct.
-29. The free community event will include food, games and more.
+29. The free community event is open to all and will include barbecue, cotton candy, inflatables, a fire truck, games and candy.
 The church is located at 302 Parkins Mill Road, Greenville.

 Covenant Baptist Church in Spartanburg will host a Fall Family Festival 4-7 p.m.
 Oct.
 29. The free community event will include games, inflatables, snow cones, hot dogs and drinks.
 No scary costumes allowed.
 Call 864-699-9578 for details.